chiakangZacHung/Gini_Hung-QSAR_GCN/README.md

 ## General info
 This project is QSAR modeling without descriptors using graph convolutional neural networks:
 The case of mutagenicity prediction

+Two models based on Graph Convolutional Neural Networks (GCN) are presented, with and without a Bayesian estimation of the prediction uncertainty, to study mutagenicty.

 ## Technologies
 Project is created with: